Do Push-ups Increase Height?

 How many push-ups to perform a day?

-In fact, there is no limit to how many push-ups you can do every day.
-While some can do over 300 push-ups, others feel good with 50 to 100 ones.
+In reality, there is no strict limit on the number of push-ups you should do each day.
+Some individuals can perform well over 300 push-ups, while others are content with 50 to 100 repetitions.

 What types of push-ups should you try?